slankdev/libpgen/lib/module/README.md

-# Pgen-Module
+# PGEN-Module

-This component has some functions and classes that were coded with Pgen-IO and Pgen-Core.
+This component has some functions and classes that were coded with PGEN-IO and PGEN-Core.
-Users can add a new module to Pgen-Module easily.
+Users can add a new module to PGEN-Module easily.
-For example, sniff was coded by slank(@slankdev) with pgen_arp class and Pgen-IO's functions.
+For example, sniff was coded by slank(@slankdev) with pgen_arp class and PGEN-IO's functions.

 ## sniff
 This is function that recv binary with PGEN-discripter, and calls callback function.